spacebeam/research/site/content/about.md

 For information about how to get help or get involved see the [Community](https://github.com/iofun/chaos) github page.

 We make a stable platform for high performance computing that anyone can use.
 We have direct access to cutting edge software.
-Today, we focus in on putting these two things together into unified environment.
+Today, we focus on putting these two things together into one unified environment.